-Our project was a fruitful, if convoluted, collaboration between biophysics and STS, particularly in how STS ways of reasoning pragmatically supported extending and giving space to surprise within technoscientific practice.
-But it also made clear that STS needs to develop a more detailed empirical and conceptual understanding of the structure of exchanges in the "metamorphic zone" beyond Latour's (2013) own brief description, explored above.
-While we agree with Latour and Stengers that to make the exchanges and care between humans and non-humans matter means learning and relearning, within specific ontologies, what transformation is required of us in that encounter, there might be specific modes of practice that are intrinsic to the metamorphic zone, which we need to identify, map and interrelate.
-We suggest that bacteriocentricy as active problematization of the bacterial Umwelt might be a fundamental pragmatic disposition in the various mundane, scientific and technological interactions we have with bacteria (Moreira, 2023).
-As we argued, bacteriocentricity should not be seen a template technological solution, but as a powerful way to problematize and explore the role of bacteria in the making of sociotechnical worlds.
+Our project was a fruitful, if convoluted, collaboration between biophysics and STS, particularly on how STS ways of reasoning pragmatically supported extending and giving space to surprise within technoscientific practice.
+However, it also made it clear that STS needs to develop a more detailed empirical and conceptual understanding of the structure of exchanges in the "metamorphic zone" beyond Latour's (2013) own brief description, which is explored above.
+While we agree with Latour and Stengers that to make the exchanges and care between humans and nonhumans matter means learning and re-learning, within specific ontologies, what transformation is required of us in that encounter, there might be specific modes of practice that are intrinsic to the metamorphic zone, which we need to identify, map and interrelate.
+We suggest that bacteriocentricity as active problematization of the bacterial Umwelt might be a fundamental pragmatic disposition in the various mundane scientific and technological interactions we have with bacteria (Moreira 2023).
+As we argued, bacteriocentricity should not be seen as a template of technological solution but as a powerful way to problematize and explore the role of bacteria in the making of sociotechnical worlds.
 If, as we suggested, thinking like bacteria figured centrally in making E. coli the "workhorse of biomolecular biology and biotechnology," there are many bacteriocentric STS stories to tell to fundamentally understand and reshape the dynamics of contemporary science and technology.
 We hope to have inspired others to continue bringing the agential role of bacteria to bear on those dynamics.